instill-ai/console/docs/instill-auto-form.md

 </Input.Root>
 ```

-Sometime the when we change the condition, the old value may look like a object for the new fields.
+Sometime when we change the condition, the old value may look like a object for the new fields.

 For example, we have a structure like this